SwissDataScienceCenter/renku/docs/topic-guides/secrets/secrets.rst

 ``Value`` fields.

 The name is a unique identifier for the secret, used for the file name in sessions.
-It cannot be empty and must follow validation rules: you can include only letters, numbers, dots (.), underscores (_), and dashes (-).
+It cannot be empty and must follow these validation rules: you can include only letters, numbers, dots (.), underscores (_), and dashes (-).